SwordaxDev/CVAA/README.md

 the tool is built by Swordax using JavaScript scripting language.

 **Repo: https://github.com/SwordaxSy/ViewCB**<br>
-_Script code is valid as of May 2022, collegeboard site (https://www.collegeboard.org)_
+_Script code is valid as of June 2022, collegeboard site (https://www.collegeboard.org)_

 ViewCB when ran in the console, automates running the video assignments on collegeboard AP courses, and makes sure all the assigned videos are completed max speed.